mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/raml-to-jaxrs-gradle-plugin/README.md

 ## Gradle Plugin
-This plugin provides RAML code generation support to a Gradl project.
+This plugin provides RAML code generation support to a Gradle project.

 ### Usage
 To use it, simply include the required plugin dependency via `buildscript {}` and 'apply' the plugin: